P3Modding/p3modding.github.io/src/ch02-02-ship-weapons.md

 Cutlasses are not ship weapons.

 ## Ship Weapon Scaling
-The amounts P3 displays in-agem are not the values the game uses under the hood.
+The amounts P3 displays in-game are not the values the game uses under the hood.
+Every ship weapon has a scaling factor, through which the game divides the actual values.

 A table that maps every `ShipWeaponId` to its scaling factor can be found at `0x00672CB4`.
 This reveals the following factors: